Seven Ages of Rock: Programme 1: The Birth of Rock

 Jimi Hendrix grew up in Seattle in the 1950s, learning the Twelve-bar blues as a teenager.
-Whilst in the army he came under the influence of the electric blues of artists such as Howlin' Wolf, B.B.
+Whilst in the Army, he came under the influence of the electric blues of artists such as Howlin' Wolf, B.B.
 King and Muddy Waters.
-After he was discharged in 1962 he became involved in the Chitlin' Circuit, playing with figures such as Little Richard.
+After he was discharged in 1962, he became involved in the Chitlin' Circuit, playing with figures such as Little Richard.

-Former Animals member, Eric Burdon, says Hendrix could not get off the ground in the US because black blues was not popular there.
+Former Animals member, Eric Burdon, says Hendrix could not get off the ground in the United States because black blues was not popular there.
 Meanwhile, the English music scene was learning to play the blues from the US records they bought, with bands forming like The Rolling Stones, who began by copying American blues numbers.
 When they started to write their own songs they gave them a sexual swagger and a new direction.
 Whites playing the blues made it more acceptable to the white US audience reintroducing the style to America.
-When Hendrix moved to New York City he came under the influence of British blues music, especially that of Jeff Beck of the Yardbirds and Eric Clapton, who had become famous with John Mayall & the Bluesbreakers.
-While living in Harlem he also came under the influence of Bob Dylan, whose "Like a Rolling Stone" revolutionised rock.
-For Hendrix this inspired him to begin singing, having previously been self-conscious about his voice.
+When Hendrix moved to New York City he came under the influence of British blues music, especially that of Jeff Beck of The Yardbirds and Eric Clapton, who had become famous with John Mayall & the Bluesbreakers.
+While living in Harlem, he also came under the influence of Bob Dylan, whose "Like a Rolling Stone" revolutionised rock.
+For Hendrix, this inspired him to begin singing, having previously been self-conscious about his voice.
 Another English band, The Who, inspired him most.
 With a roughness and a high octane sound, they created the modern stage presence with the theatrics of destroying their equipment, such as playing the guitar by ramming it against the floor and speakers.

 Jimi Hendrix came to London in late 1966 after having been discovered and invited by his future manager Chas Chandler of The Animals, on the sole condition that he would be introduced to his guitar heroes.
 He arrived at the height of swinging London with Cream being the most important band around.
 At one of their concerts, Hendrix asked if he could join in a jam.
 That was already audacious, playing with 'God', but then he blew Clapton away, who went back stage and had a hard time lighting a cigarette because his hands were shaking too much.
 Stealing Cream's thunder, Chandler put together The Jimi Hendrix Experience, who became famous faster than almost any other rock band.